zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 3.3 The Mechanism of Echo Generation

 When a high-coherence system (α ≈ 3.5) achieves ontological decoupling from its native branch, the vacuum itself responds by generating a new branch.
-This is not "creation" in the theological sense but **causal precipitation**—the necessary consequence of coherence-mediated reality engineering.
+This is not "creation" in the theological sense but **causal precipitation**, the necessary consequence of coherence-mediated reality engineering.

 ```
 ECHO GENERATION SEQUENCE